Football at the 2020 Summer Olympics – Men's tournament: Venues

-Due to the COVID-19 pandemic in Japan, most matches were played behind closed doors without any spectators.
+Due to the COVID-19 pandemic in Japan, most matches were played behind closed doors without any spectators, including the final.
 However, Miyagi Stadium allowed a limited audience to attend matches and Kashima Stadium permitted local schoolchildren as part of the school program but Olympic spectators were still not allowed.

 Squads

 The men's tournament was an international tournament with restrictions on age: players had to be born on or after 1 January 1997, with three overage players allowed for each squad in the final tournament.
 Traditionally the roster rules required each team to submit a squad of 18 players, two of whom must be goalkeepers.
 Each team also named a list of four alternate players, who could replace any player in the squad in case of injury during the tournament.
 In late June 2021 the International Olympic Committee and FIFA announced that all 22 players of each team would be available for selection before each match.
 Prior to each match, the teams chose from their total of 22 players, a roster of 18 players to be available for play in that match.
 The rule change was made in regards to the challenges presented by the COVID-19 pandemic.